JASMINETUFF/Good-Read-Me-Generator/README.md

   ## Questions

-  If you have any questions about the repo, open an issue or contact me directly at test.
-You can find more of my work at [test](https://github.com/test/).
+  If you have any questions about the repo, open an issue or contact me directly at jrsmxdev@Gmail.com.
+You can find more of my work at [Jasmine Tuff](https://github.com/Jasmine Tuff/).